theias/supportsso/README.md

 Single Sign On, as well as the methods that they provide.

-Our hope is to aid institutions who are deciding between alternative services based on their ability to integrate with the institutions Single Sign On strategy.
+Our hope is to aid institutions who are deciding between alternative services based on their ability to integrate with the institution's Single Sign On policy.
 This can also serve as an indicator for the effort a site has put into security in general.

 ## Contributing